lucasrsmelo/CTF-writeups/GrabCON-CTF/GangBusted.md

 COLOCAR IMAGEM DO DB BROWSER AQUI
 -->

 This tool is very straightforward.
-Just open the desired database there and start the analysis.
+Just open the desired database and start the analysis.

 After searching all those databases, the **s4l-live:.cid.6c41bc4408002e1f.db** was the very interesting.
 To browse the tables, just click in the **Browse data** tab.